 If reading this article, you resonated with the signs and characteristics of codependency, resulting in depression, anxiety, and general apathy in your life, then reach out to a counselor.
 A trained professional can help you figure out what is at the root of your issues.

 Dealing with symptoms is helpful, but can’t ultimately fix the problem.
 To really deal with the issues, you will need a counselor to help you process your life and story in order to develop a healthy sense of self.
-Reach out to us to day to start your journey of healing!
+Reach out to a Christian Counselor at San Diego Christian Counseling today to start your journey of healing!

 Photos: